Leaside Baseball Association Constitution and By-Laws

 4.11 Voting at Meetings of Members.

-(A) Be submitted in written form to the Secretary by the proxying Member at least 48 hours prior to the meeting of the Members;
+(i) Be submitted in written form to the Secretary by the proxying Member at least 48 hours prior to the meeting of the Members;

-(B) Be in a form that complies with the Act;
+(ii) Be in a form that complies with the Act;

-(vi) Majority of Votes.
+(e) Majority of Votes.
 Except as otherwise provided in these By-laws, an Ordinary Resolution will decide each issue.
+In the case of a tie, the issue is defeated.

-(vii) Written Resolution.
+(f) Written Resolution.
 A resolution signed by all the Members entitled to vote on that resolution at a meeting of the Members is as valid as if it had been passed at a meeting of the Members.

 ARTICLE 5